 As I read the article about freegans I thought it was a very interesting way of life, but I would have a hard time living as a true freegan.
 There are some frills/comforts that I do not want to live without.
 I think we all like a good deal, so the basis of freegan is in us all to some degree.
 For example, I couldn’t pass up some outdoor chairs and a workbench I saw my neighbor getting rid of.

-The workbench was gone quickly by another neighbor, but I took the outdoor chairs just before the garbage men arrived to take them and crush them in their big garbage truck.
-The chairs weren’t in mint condition for colour, but a spray can of paint easily fixed that and would be a fraction of the cost of purchasing the chairs new.
+The workbench was taken quickly by another neighbor, but I took the outdoor chairs just before the garbage men arrived to take them and crush them in their big garbage truck.
+The chairs weren’t in mint condition for color, but a spray can of paint easily fixed that and would be a fraction of the cost of purchasing the chairs new.
 Plus it also helps prevent the trash landfill sites being filled as quickly.

 Our family has saved greatly on the generosity of others around us sharing their extras with our family.
 Such things as toys, children’s/adults clothes, kitchen supplies, and other extra supplies.
 We have been able to save a great deal with having to care for a family of seven.

-When living in a freegan society, don’t forget to show gratitude for what you receive (and in my case one I don’t forget to thank is God).
+When living in a freegan society, don’t forget to show gratitude for what you receive (and in my case, one I don’t forget to thank is God).

 It is probably safe to say Freegans would not have used a personal finance app.
 However, CalendarBudget as an online budget tool embraces those frills or commodities you cannot live without and allows you a touch of freegan life at the same time.
 Consider the CalendarBudget personal finance app to work towards those family extras you can also share with others.